You'll need excellent organisation and planning skills, as well as the ability to lead and motivate a team, to work as a passenger transport manager

 - town planning.

-Postgraduate courses in transport studies are available, but a pre-entry postgraduate qualification is not essential.
+Although postgraduate courses in transport studies are available, a pre-entry postgraduate qualification isn't essential.

-Entry without a degree may be possible if you have relevant sector experience.
-You may need to start at a lower level and work your way up.
+You can still work in passenger transport management if you don't have a degree, particularly if you have relevant sector experience, although you may need to start at a lower level and work your way up.

 - an understanding of the transport sector.

 Some companies operate abroad or deal with international passengers, so language skills can be useful.
-A clean driving licence may also be necessary.
+You'll also need a clean driving licence.

-Relevant work experience in a customer-focused environment, or general management experience from any other sector, will help to show employers that you have the necessary skills.
+Work experience in a customer-focused environment, or general management experience from any sector, can help show employers that you have the necessary skills.